paulipa/sico-wiki/linknet-help-and-guides/mining-fleets.md

 ### Eve LinkNet Partners chat
 If you do not want to use discord for some reason or happen to see a Industry Commander online in Eve LinkNet Partners you can try to ask in there for them to raise a fleet.
 However the disadvantage in this compared to discord is that the players holding the role are not getting a notification for this and the message could easily scroll away.
 The second downside is that the players might be simply AFK or doing something else on some other accounts.

+## CONCORD pre spawning
+Miners have always been a target for gankers.
+As moon mining is only possible in 0.5 security status systems and bellow it means that a well fitted ganker or two can easily take down a mining ship in time.

+### How CONCORD units work
+You can and should always pre spawn CONCORD at the location where the mining fleet is operating.
+Each pre spawned concord will instantly take down any gankers within its range of less than 150 km.
+If the CONCORD is 150km away from you or more it will take it the default time for them to land on you to help you!

+Each criminal activity in high sec space will be responded by one CONCORD units.
+This means that for one ganker one unit will spawn and for 50 gankers 50 units will spawn.

+If you have pre spawned one CONCORD unit on grid with you and you get ganked by two gankers then the other ganker will be destroyed instantly while the other ganker will have the 20 seconds until a CONCORD unit is spawned on them in a 0.5 sec system.
+This means adding more CONCORD units on grid with you will increase your odds of surviving a gank.

+### How to spawn CONCORD units
+The only way to spawn CONCORD at a location is to commit a criminal activity at that location.
+As commiting such activities will decrease your security standing it is not recommended to do these activities with your main character.

+Instead you and the other members of the standing mining fleet should organize the use of alt characters to spawn multiple CONCORD units at the current mining location.
+To do this:
+- Make an alpha character or an character you do not normally use on your omega account character slot
+- Take the rookie ship from any station
+- Warp to the mining fleet location
+- When all of the alts are on grid at the locations where you want to have concord units set your safety to red and shoot at something one time.
+- Concord will spawn at your location and kill your alt
+- CONCORD is now there to protect your miners

+### Moving a prespawned CONCORD
+Once CONCORD has been prespawned at your mining location it can also be moved to another location by following the same methods as mentioned earlier.
+If somewhere in a system someone commits a criminal act the CONCORD that has been prespawned in the system will warp to them.

+If you have prespawned CONCORD on your mining grid it also means gankers are forced to move them away from you before they can gank you.
+This will give you an clear warning that a gank is about to happen.
+In that case either respawn the CONCORD back or warp to safety.

 ## Ship Replacement Request
 Sometimes you lose your ship and that is perfectly normal in EVE.
 To try to avoid this you should follow the guidelines we have set in here for the standard mining fleet:
 - Do not AFK mine